 After it’s contemporary career with Arrows Grand Prix in 1982, this A4 was sold by Frank Charles of Arrows to Ron Murphy to Ted Williams in 1989, who went on to campaign the A4 in historic racing.
 After two seasons racing the A4, Williams sold it to a Frenchman, thought to be Fabrice Lebee, who in turn sold it to Jerome Lausseure at auction in 1991.

-The A4 is accompanied by its 1981 dated ATL fuel cell, which was removed in the restoration by CGA Racing, along with a second set of wheels with slick tyres, set of wheels with wet front tyres, and external starter motor.
+The A4 is accompanied by its 1981 dated ATL fuel cell, along with a second set of wheels with slick tyres, set of wheels with wet front tyres, and external starter motor.

 The A4 has remained remarkably intact having had limited use on track since it left Arrows, and benefits further from a clear chain of ownership from Arrows as a complete car.